Gravity Brackets

 Tip: Set these once in Settings and they'll carry over to every match request you create.
 You can still override them per-request.

 What it does: Adds a second verification step (authenticator app code) when you log in.
 Protects your account even if your Google/Discord credentials are compromised.
+Recommended for anyone participating in paid tournaments.

 How: Go to Settings, find the 2FA section, and scan the QR code with an authenticator app (Google Authenticator, Authy, etc.).
 Enter the 6-digit code to confirm.